-In a recent interview with ITVAR News our CEO, Mayank Mittal, talks about the challenges in the quality assurance market in India, how we leverage crowdsourcing, advantages of Qualitrix’s remote & on-demand QA model and business sustenance in the post COVID-19 era.
+In a recent interview with ITVAR News our CEO, Mayank Mittal, talks about the challenges in the quality assurance market in India, how we leverage crowdsourcing, advantages of Qualitrix’s remote & on-demand customer experience services on QA model and business sustenance in the post COVID-19 era.

 The interview goes into depth on our approach, our technological innovations in QA solutions and how our remote & on-demand QA model is helping businesses, from startups to Fortune 500 companies, achieve sustainable quality with zero fixed cost and no operational risks.

 What are the solutions and services in Qualitrix portfolio?